 - put liquid oils, castor and olive, in the crockpot as they are measured.

 - The solid oils, coconut and cocoa butter will need to be measured solid and melted down.
 You’ll want to be careful to not let them get too hot on the stove.
 Melt the solid oils or butters until JUST barely melted.

 I can’t stress enough how you need to be careful using this caustic.
 When you mix these two ingredients together, always pour the lye into the water and not water into the lye.
 The chemical reaction could cause it to volcano out of the bowl.
 It will get very hot very quickly and the odor is quite strong for a few moments.
 I put mine in the windowsill, and open the window while it is cooling off.

-Pour your soap into the mold, and let it sit overnight undisturbed in a cool area.
+- Pour your soap into the mold, and let it sit overnight undisturbed in a cool area.
 Hot process cure time is usually 4-6 weeks, to properly harden, but can be used right away, as the cooking process soaponifies the lye.

-The next day, take out your soap block and cut into the size pieces you want.
+The next day, take out your homemade soap block and cut into the size pieces you want.

 I got 32 bars from this batch, and it’ll last my family of 5 about 6-8 months.
 I store in the bathroom linen closet, and you can rotate them once in a while if you want.
 They will continue to “cure” and harden as they sit, but they are ready for use right now.